 COMLEX-USA Level 2-Performance Evaluation FAQ

 Can I get more specific feedback as to what I am doing wrong?For candidates who did not pass, more specific feedback is provided on the back page of their score report.
-A breakdown for each of the two examination domains, defined in the report, is provided.
-Within the Biomedical/Biomechanical domain, further feedback is presented, by score component, for data-gathering (history-taking and physical examination), OMT, and the written SOAP Notes.
+A breakdown for each of the two examinationdomains, defined in the report, is provided.
+Within the Biomedical/Biomechanical domain, furtherfeedback is presented, by score component, for data-gathering (history-taking and physical examination), OMT, and the SOAP Notes.
 "Proficient" performances are those that are well above the national standard.
 "Needs improvement" performances are those that are close to the cut-points and, as such, may be either just above the standard, or just below the standard.
 Therefore, depending on the entire performance within the Biomedical/Biomechanical domain, "needs improvement" performances may contribute to a final score of pass or fail.
+No additional feedback can be provided by the examiners or the NBOME.

 A candidate may not retake any level of COMLEX-USA to improve his or her score, or for any purpose other than to pass a previously failed examination.